-As in most of languages there are many dialects of romani.
-My love poem, here is translated in the Gypy (gipsy) language of the Romani people of Czech Republic, here into sinto.
-The origine is of course Indo-European and this langage come from India (especially drom hindi and Bengali), with influence of iranian, greek and armenia languages, and for this dialect of course czech and slovak.
+Their language origine is of course Indo-European, and come from India (especially drom hindi and Bengali), with influence of iranian, Greek and Armenia languages, and for this dialect of course Czech and Slovak.